About Miss Indigenous Canada

 • Aleria McKay - Founder and Director

 Aleria McKay comes from an Onondaga & Teme Augama Anishnabai mother and Red River Métis & Dene Tha’ father.
 She was raised on Six Nations of the Grand River and is proud to call her community home.
 Aleria holds a Bachelor of Arts in Theatre and Indigenous Studies and Bachelor of Education.
 She is currently working toward a Master of Fine Arts in Creative Writing at the University of British Columbia.
 A poet and playwright, her past works include And She Split The Sky in Two and Thunderstorms.
 Her most recent poetry collection, Sweetgrass & Cigarettes, was released in early 2023.
 You can read more about her writing at www.aleriamck.com.
 Aleria has competed in pageants since age 11, and is a former Miss Six Nations and Miss Teenage Ontario.
-Having experienced the opportunities and growth that comes along with pageants, she wanted to create a pageant that focuses on community service, cultural connection, leadership, and sisterhood.
-She is excited for this new journey and looks forward to getting to know the incredible young Indigenous women in our communities!
+Having experienced the opportunities and growth that comes along with pageants, she wanted to create a program that focuses on community service, cultural connection, leadership, and sisterhood.